 - Conclusion – Processes for resource planning in project management

 What is Resource Planning in Project Management?

-Definition: Resource planning in project management is a key element of project management.
+Definition: Resource planning in project management – aka project resource management – is a key element of project management.
 It ensures that a project has access to the necessary resources (staff, facilities, etc.) at all times.
 This planning is very closely related to the development of schedules and budgets.

 Resource planning is an important part of project management because:

-- Resource planning in project management, together with resource management, helps a company reach its targetsby focusing on optimization and efficiency.
+- Project resource management helps a company reach its targets by focusing on optimization and efficiency.

 - The goal of every company is to achieve its objectives with as little effort as possible.

 - Knowing what you need for the project to be successful lets you plan effectively and make economic use of the available resources.
 Larger companies often have a resource manager for specifically this purpose.
 This person relieves project managers of tasks such as organizing the necessary resources for already planned projects from the team leaders involved.